IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

 -	In the private subnets:

     - OpenShift Container Platform master instances.
-    - OpenShift compute nodes with machine auto scaling features.
+    - OpenShift compute nodes with machine auto-scaling features.
 * An Azure Load Balancer spanning the public subnets for accessing Cloud Pak for Data from a web browser.
 <!-- * Storage disks with Azure Managed Disk mounted on compute nodes for Portworx or on an exclusive node for NFS. -->
 * Storage disks with Azure Managed Disk mounted on an exclusive node for NFS.